run-ai/docs/docs/admin/runai-setup/authentication/sso.md

     5. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
     6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
 (Default is 60 minutes)

+    After you have configured the SAML 2 settings, you can download the XML file, and view the identity provider settings.

+	Press `Download` to download the file.

+	Pres `Edit` to both download the file, and view the:

+    * Identity provider URL.
+    * Identity provider entity ID.
+    * Certificate expiration date.

 === "Open ID Connect"

     1. In the `Discovery URL` field, enter the discovery URL .